qubic/integration/Partners/tx-based-use-case.md

 the endpoint
 - `/status`

-return the current status of the RPC data.
+returns the current status of the RPC data.

 sample status response:
 ```json